ashmanq/codeclan_w01d03_homework/README.md

 arrays and hashes in the Ruby programming language.

 # Run App
-To run the app use the following command in terminal:
+To run the app use the following commands in terminal:
 ```Ruby
 ruby exercise_a_stops.rb
 ruby exercise_b_users.rb